 Go to your county Colorado DMV registration office with the other license plate (or anything you have left), along with your driver's license and registration to prove that you own the plates.
 The CO Division of Motor Vehicles (DMV) will cancel your original plates and issue you new ones.
 Fees vary depending on county.

 You may need to fill out a Lost or Stolen License Plate/Permit Affidavit (Form DR 2283).

 In most cases, a lost license plate is due to loose screws, but on certain occasions, theft is simply undeniable.

-If you are sure that someone has stolen your plates, you must fill out an Affidavit for Lost or Stolen License Plates and take it to your county office, along with your driver license and registration card.
+If you are sure that someone has stolen your plates, you must fill out an Lost or Stolen License Plate/Permit Affidavit (Form DR 2283) and take it to your Colorado Division of Motor Vehicles (DMV) county registration office, along with your driver's license and vehicle registration card.